kevin-weitgenant/baymax/README.md

 # Baymax

 A project combining a FastAPI backend with a React/Expo frontend.
-The backend uses LangGraph and formats endpoints for the Vercel AI SDK to enable streaming chat responses.
+The backend streams open ai LLM response and formats endpoints for the Vercel AI SDK to enable streaming chat responses.

 **Note:** You need to configure your OpenAI API key.
 You can either set it up in a `.env` file in the backend directory or have it configured in your shell environment (e.g., `~/.bashrc`).

 ## API Routes

 The FastAPI backend provides the routes in these files:
-- `chat.py`: A basic route using only the OpenAI API (deprecated).
+- `chat.py`: A basic route using only the OpenAI API

 ## Setup and Running